 Spinal mobilization treatment has the same focus as spinal manipulation.
 To get the body back to optimal health and allow the body to heal itself naturally.
-However, there can be a variety of reasons for utilizing spinal stabilization, with treatment depending on the patient’s needs, if there are underlying conditions, or previous injury/s, and individual preference.
+However, there can be various reasons for utilizing spinal stabilization, with treatment depending on the patient’s needs, if there are underlying conditions, previous injury/s, and individual preference.

-Some prefer mobilization because it is gentler and does not generate the pops or cracking sounds.
+Some prefer mobilization because it is gentler and does not generate pops or cracking sounds.
 And the chiropractor’s style/specialization comes into play.
-Some work in the firm manipulation high-velocity style, while others utilize the softer mobilization style and others work in combination.
+Some work in the firm manipulation high-velocity style, while others utilize the softer mobilization style, and others work in combination.

 Manipulation High-Velocity Low-Amplitude Techniques

-This adjustment re-alignment utilizes the necessary force to release the joint out of its restricted motion to improve mobility and reduce pain.
-There are various types of high-velocity low-amplitude manipulation approaches.
+This adjustment re-alignment utilizes the necessary force to release the joint from its restricted motion to improve mobility and reduce pain.
+There are various types of high-velocity, low-amplitude manipulation approaches.
 These are the more common manipulation techniques:

-This high-velocity low-amplitude technique is the one that is commonly associated with chiropractic manual adjustments.
-The chiropractor applies a short – low-amplitude, quick high-velocity thrust of the restricted joints.
-This is done one at a time with the objective to restore the normal range of motion.
+This high-velocity, the low-amplitude technique is one that is commonly associated with chiropractic manual adjustments.
+The chiropractor applies a short – low-amplitude, quick, high-velocity thrust of the restricted joints.
+This is done one at a time to restore the normal range of motion.
 The patient is positioned in various positions to optimize the adjustment/alignment.